 Beaches

-Another attraction of Cartagena in Spain is the beaches with a variety of entertainment like a diverse underwater world, including coral reefs, recreational areas for children, and sports equipment rentals.
+Another attraction of Cartagena in Spain is the beaches, which offer a variety of entertainment, such as a diverse underwater world, including coral reefs, recreational areas for children, and sports equipment rentals.

-There is also the Mar Menor lagoon with seawater; on its banks, there are recreational centers where you can undergo procedures with therapeutic mud.
+There is also the Mar Menor lagoon with seawater; on its banks, there are recreational centres where you can undergo procedures with therapeutic mud.